azemoh/gulp-pug-sass-seed/README.md

 This is a Pug and Sass starter project using gulp for task automation.

+### Note
+If you still need Jade support use [this](https://github.com/azemoh/gulp-jade-sass-starter) project instead.

 This project uses...

 1. [browser-sync](https://github.com/browsersync/browser-sync) to launch a local server and do live reloads as sass and pug files changes